-- the amount of foreign tax levied and withheld or imposed, as appropriate, by the foreign government under section 6quin(1) (see 7.2 and 7.3.1(a)); and - the amount of normal tax which is attributable to the amount contemplated in that section (that is, a South African-sourced amount which was received or accrued for services rendered) (see 7.3.1(b)).
+- the amount of foreign tax levied and withheld or imposed, as appropriate, by the foreign government under section 6quin(1) (see 7.2 and 7.3.1(a)); and - the amount of normal tax which is attributable to the amount contemplated in that section (that is, a South African-source amount which was received or accrued for services rendered) (see 7.3.1(b)).96

-The amount of foreign tax that is greater than the attributable amount of normal tax is forfeited and will not qualify for a deduction under section 6quat(1C) as the resident has elected to use the section 6quin rebate method of relief as an alternative to the deduction method of relief under section 6quat(1C).
+The amount of foreign tax that is greater than the attributable amount of normal tax is forfeited as, unlike section 6quat, 97 section 6quin does not allow the excess foreign taxes to be carried forward to the next tax year.
+The excess will not qualify for a deduction under section 6quat(1C) as the resident has elected to use the section 6quin rebate method of relief as an alternative to the deduction method of relief under section 6quat(1C).
 In addition the excess is not deductible under section 11(a) read with section 23(g) or any other section of the Act.